juxt/yada/dev/resources/user-manual.md

 Parameters are declared using additional key-value arguments after the first argument.
 They are declared on a per-method, per-type basis.

-If the request correctly contains the parameter, it is available in the request context, via the __:parameters__ key.
+If the request correctly contains the parameter, it will be available in the request context, via the __:parameters__ key.

 Let's see this in action